Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 00N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Sample.
-There are 2,112 observations overall in the monthly series presented in the figure above.
-The series covers the time span extending from January 1850 to December 2025.
+There are 2,116 data points in the monthly time series presented in the chart above.
+The time span covered by the series goes from January 1850 to April 2026.

 Latest values